GrapesJS/grapesjs/docs/getting-started.md

 -->
 ```

-or if you're in node environment
+or if you're in a Node environment

 ```js
 import 'grapesjs/dist/css/grapes.min.css';